g-plane/rustevalbot/README.md

 in the current directory in order to persist command information across reboot for command editing.

-### Upgrade

-This bot listens on `upgrade` file in the current directory, and when the file gets written, the bot will quit itself as if a `/shutdown` command is sent.

-You need to have this file available, otherwise bot would refuse to run.

 ## License

 Copyright (C) 2018-2020 Xidorn Quan